dotnet/Nerdbank.GitVersioning/doc/nbgv-cli.md

 To customize this behaviour, you can either explicitly set the next version or override the version increment setting.

-To explicitly set the next version, run
+To explicitly set the next version, run:

 ```ps1
 nbgv prepare-release --nextVersion 2.0
 ```

-To override the `versionIncrement` setting from `version.json`, run
+To override the `versionIncrement` setting from `version.json`, run:

 ```ps1
 nbgv prepare-release --versionIncrement Major